What is Swatting? A Guide for Parents and Educators

 • Swatting is a common cyberbullying tactic used in the online gaming community

-• Online predators use doxing, or researching techniques, to find other gamers’ personal information like identity, address, and phone number to start a swatting incident
+• Online predators use doxing, or researching techniques, to find other gamers’ personal information like identity, address, and phone number

 • Due to wasted resources and emergency services, swatting is described as terrorism